luigifreda/rosdocker/README.md

 # rosdocker
 ## 🤖 🐳

 This repository contains a set of tools for managing docker containers and (ROS) images with transparent support of **Nvidia drivers**.
 You can play with it to create your own custom docker containers.
-If you are new to docker or looking for a quick cheatsheet start [here](docker_commands.md).
+A docker cheatsheet is available [here](docker_commands.md).

 **Main features**:
-- You can run a container and transparently attach many terminals to it: text and color of the bash prompt will inform you where you are.
+- Run a container and transparently attach many terminals to it: text and color of the bash prompt will inform you where you are.
 Try it!
-- Each container shares its network interface with the host.
 - GUIs can be run from each container terminal (Nvidia drivers are transparently managed).
 For instance, you can run `rviz` from a run container.
+- Each container shares its network interface with the host.
 - Your favorite working folder is conveniently mounted into the docker containers when you run them.

 ## Requirements